 The screen below lists all the models as defined in apam_master_document_model, apam_document_model and apam_document_model_request tables.
 Active column can be clicked to toggle Active and not Active mapped to vendor/site models.
 Switching Active flag to Yes allows model to be used for parsing by APIS process and to No to hold processing for this model.
 Only models that have ERP Vendor/Site assigned can be set as Active.
 Not all the models from apam_master_document_model will be shown on this screen.
 Only models that have corresponding record in apam_document_model table are shown.
 Also, apam_document_model_request records with request_completed=N are displayed.
 If record exists in in apam_master_document_model, apam_document_model and apam_document_model_request with the same file name in apam_document_model and apam_document_model_request tables and request_completed=N, that means the invoice model is recognized using Invoice Name Classifier text - Request 2 (abc.pdf) example – and Vendor/Site Id mapping needs to be assigned.
 When invoice not recognized (no model match) then New model needs to be created.

 Model definition cannot be updated under the same Model Name/Tag combination if at least one invoice record exists for this model in apad_invoice_document table (apad_invoice_document. master_document_model_id) – that means at least one invoice has been processed using this model and update is not allowed.
 However, user can introduce new Tag with the same Model Name.
 Tag is equivalent to Model version here.

+When you say if “at least one invoice has been processed using the model” in the context of not being able to edit, I am assuming that it is centralized so it is across all companies (ad agencies) using this product?

 View action allows to view invoice document on the left and model on the right for the invoice that has been used to create model.